 Hopefully, I saved you some guesswork by adjusting everything, but you may need to make some adjustments of your own to best suit your schedule and the temperatures in your kitchen.
 Take notes as you bake!

-If your loaf seems like it can’t hold its shape as well as you’d like, then you may need to cut your rise time.
+If your 100% whole wheat sourdough bread seems like it can’t hold its shape as well as you’d like, then you may need to cut your rise time.
 If you want an even more open crumb, you may need to bump up the hydration even further and refrigerate your dough during bulk fermentation to extend your rise times beyond what I’ve listed here.

 Once you’ve found a time that works best for you, let me know in the comments below!
 I love making good recipes even better.